Synnott History, Family Crest & Coats of Arms

 The surname Synnott was first found in County Wexford (Irish: Loch Garman), founded by Vikings as Waesfjord, and located in Southeastern Ireland, in the province of Leinster.
 "Descended from an honourable stock, of Norman extraction.
 They were possessed of lands in Ireland from the time of the Invasion, and in the county where they first found footing."
 They claim descent from the Marquis of Lusignan, whose descendants came into England, at or soon after the Norman Conquest.

 Early History of the Synnott family

-Another 381 words (27 lines of text) covering the years 1172, 1344 and 1720 are included under the topic Early Synnott History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Synnott research.
+Another 191 words (14 lines of text) covering the years 1172, 1344 and 1720 are included under the topic Early Synnott History in all our PDF Extended History products and printed products wherever possible.

 Synnott Spelling Variations

 Church officials and medieval scribes often spelled early surnames as they sounded.
 This practice often resulted in many spelling variations of even a single name.
 Early versions of the name Synnott included: Sinnot, Sinnott, Sinnet, Sinnett, Sinot, Sinott and many more.